 In this situation you are walking through a school hallway, say, or on the street, and teenagers or children approach and begin mocking or threatening to hurt you.
-But you did nothing to provoke it.
+You did nothing to provoke it.
 The bullies enjoy inflicting hurt and you do not feel comfortable defending yourself, because it would make them behave even worse.
 This is an unequal relationship, especially when there is more than one of them, or if the bully is bigger and experienced in fighting.

 A person, or a gang, mocks someone in an unequal situation.
-It is done to make the targeted kid feel stupid, and is intended to cause hurt feelings.
+It is done to make the targeted kid feel stupid and is intended to cause hurt feelings.

 What bullying consists of

 (a) Intention to hurt.
 Bullies don't bump into you by accident and then say "sorry."
 Bullies deliberately push you.
-And when you try to ignore it and move away, they follow and do the same thing.
+And when you try to ignore it and move away, they follow and do the same thing again.
 If you do ask them to stop, they may apologize in a sarcastic way and not mean it, or else laugh and do it again.

 (b) More power.
 The bully often has a gang that sides with him or her (this is called social power), or else is bigger than you or better at hurling insults.
-A bully is more confident due to advantages like these, but is also a coward who prefers to forget that old saying "pick on someone your own size" (whether we're talking height of a person, or the number of friends they have).
+A bully is more confident due to advantages like these but is also a coward who prefers to forget that old saying "pick on someone your own size" (whether we're talking height of a person, or the number of friends they have).
 And really, why pick on anybody?
-It's sad that some kids are this way but you'll learn possible reasons and solutions further down.
+It's sad that some kids are this way, but you'll learn possible reasons and solutions further down.

 (c) Continued bad behaviour.
 A bully often targets the same kid, in a place the bully feels safe, such as in a playground when teachers are not looking, or in a quiet alley near your home when grown-ups can't see.